Loss minimization and parameter estimation with heavy tails: Abstract

 \section{Abstract}

 This work studies applications and generalizations of a simple estimation technique that provides exponential concentration under heavy-tailed distributions, assuming only bounded low-order moments.
 We show that the technique can be used for approximate minimization of smooth and strongly convex losses, and specifically for least squares linear regression.
 For instance, our $d$-dimensional estimator requires just $\tilde{O}(d\log(1/\delta))$ random samples to obtain a constant factor approximation to the optimal least squares loss with probability $1-\delta$, without requiring the covariates or noise to be bounded or subgaussian.
-We provide further applications to sparse linear regression and low-rank covarinace matrix estimation with similar allowances on the noise and covariate distributions.
-The core technique is a generalization of the median-of-means estimator to arbitrary metric spaces. \footnote{An abstract including a subset of these results appeared as~\citep{HsuSabato14} in ICML 2014.}
+We provide further applications to sparse linear regression and low-rank covariance matrix estimation with similar allowances on the noise and covariate distributions.
+The core technique is a generalization of the median-of-means estimator to arbitrary metric spaces.